b1ndark/project4/README.md

 - #### Nav Bar

-  - Once in the website the User will be presnted with a navbar at the top of the page which is fixed so it follows the User so the same one doesn't have to scroll up to find it.
+  - Once in the website the User will be presented with a navbar at the top of the page which is fixed so it follows the User so the same one doesn't have to scroll up to find it.
   - Within the navbar the User will find the following buttons/links

     - The forum logo on the left if pressed takes you back to the home page
     - Home button which when pressed will take you to the home page
-    - Contact button that will take you to the contact page so you can get in touch with the support for any kind of mather
+    - Contact button that will take you to the contact page so you can get in touch with the support for any kind of matter
     - If not Logged In it will display the following
       - Sign Up button that will take you to the Signup page where the User will be able to register to access the Forum by filling the form.
       - Sign In button to take the User to the Login page to enable access to the Forum
     - If Logged In the navbar will have the following displayed
-      - Forum button which when pressed will take you to the Forum where you will be able to explore, add and commments posts
+      - Forum button which when pressed will take you to the Forum where you will be able to explore, add and comments posts
-      - Log Out button that will take you to the Log Out page so the USer can confirm
+      - Log Out button that will take you to the Log Out page so the User can confirm
     - If Admin is Logged In you will have an extra button
       - Admin button to take you to the admin page where you can manage the website